 Then, you should choose a sample size.
 It should be large enough to make statistical calculations.
 Finally, you should apply another probability method to gather data from each stratum.

 The advantages and disadvantages of stratified sampling range for various reasons.
 Some of these are small while some differentiate in method and the variance caused in your final data set.
 Below you can find both pros and cons of this method.

-Advantages of stratified random sampling allows for a standard statistical base to be adopted in a large study.
+Advantages of stratified random sampling allow for a standard statistical base to be adopted in a large study like a case study.
 Since average researchers stratify the whole population before using random methods, stratified random sampling properly reflects the group being researched.
 In other words, it guarantees that each subgroup is accurately represented.
 As a consequence, this method provides greater population coverage since researchers have more control over subgroups and can ensure that all of them are included.